 You can experiment fearlessly.
 Rewrite a character's motivation.
 Change how the magic system works.
 If it doesn't work, revert.
 No "undo" panic, no manual backup copies.

-For collaborative wikis: Version control prevents the "who broke this entry?" problem.
+entry?" problem.
 You can see who changed what, when, and why.

 Traditional wikis have hyperlinks.
 Nexus has Strands—relationships with metadata.